Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Proposed Approach

 \end{mdframed} Note that the above is derived from \eqref{eq:ncca} assuming that one has uncountably infinite $\y_\ell^{(q)}$'s such that all possible values of $\y_\ell^{(q)}$ are exhausted.
 We use an equality constraint in \eqref{eq:equal} since when there is no noise, the optimal value in \eqref{eq:ncca} should be zero under the model in Eq.~\eqref{eq:generative}---attaining zero fitting cost is equivalent to satisfying an equality constraint.
+Like Problem~\eqref{eq:ncca}, Problem~\eqref{eq:ncca_population} also at least admits one solution as in~\eqref{eq:desired}.

 To see the reason why the formulation in \eqref{eq:ncca_population} can remove nonlinearity and identify the desired signal subspace, let us start with a simple illustrative case where $\A^{(q)}\in \mathbb{R}^{2\times 2}$ and there is only one shared component.
 This way, the generative model is simplified as follows: